apify/proxy-chain/README.md

 that will forward requests to the upstream proxy with password.
 For details, read [How to make headless Chrome and Puppeteer use a proxy server with authentication](https://blog.apify.com/how-to-make-headless-chrome-and-puppeteer-use-a-proxy-server-with-authentication-249a21a79212/).

-The proxy-chain package was developed by [Apify](https://apify.com/), the full-stack web scraping and data extraction platform, to support their [Apify Proxy](https://apify.com/proxy) product, which provides an easy access to a large pool of datacenter and residential proxies around the world.
+The proxy-chain package is developed by [Apify](https://apify.com/), the full-stack web scraping and data extraction platform, to support their [Apify Proxy](https://apify.com/proxy) product, which provides an easy access to a large pool of datacenter and residential IP addresses all around the world.
 The proxy-chain package is also used by [Crawlee](https://crawlee.dev/), the world's most popular web craling library for Node.js.

-Note that the proxy-chain package currently only supports HTTP proxying and HTTP CONNECT tunneling to proxy arbitrary protocols such as HTTP/TLS or FTP ([learn more](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff)).
+Note that the proxy-chain package currently only supports HTTP forwarding and HTTP CONNECT tunneling to forward arbitrary protocols such as HTTPS or FTP ([learn more](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff)).
 The SOCKS protocol is not supported yet.
 Also, proxy-chain only supports the Basic [Proxy-Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization).

 ## Run a simple HTTP/HTTPS proxy server